 While it’s a bummer for cat owners and cat lovers that would prefer a feline friend, cats still make great ESAs.
-ESAs provide companionship, can relieve depression, and can help with anxiety and phobias.
-Emotional support animals, like most small cats and dogs, can fly in the cabin of an aircraft (make sure you check with your airline before traveling and read our awesome tips for travelling with cats blog).
+ESAs can provide companionship, relieve depression, and help with anxiety and phobias.
+Emotional support animals, like most small cats and dogs, can fly in the cabin of an aircraft (make sure you check with your airline before traveling and read our tips for traveling with cats).
 Interestingly enough, airlines aren’t actually required to allow animals other than service animals on the aircraft.
-It is up to the individual airline and the policy they have adopted - always check before you travel.
+It is up to the individual airline and the policy they have adopted, and this is why you must always check before you travel.

-ESAs may also live in apartments that don’t allow pets (check first just to make sure).
-The downside is of course that cats or ESAs aren't given access and treated like service animals, and they can’t be allowed everywhere service dogs are.
+ESAs may also live in apartments that don’t allow pets, but still check with your prospective landlord to be sure.
+The downside of this is that cats or ESAs aren't given access and treated like service animals, and they can’t be allowed everywhere service dogs are.

 ESAs do not have a certification, nor is one required.
 If there’s a need for a formal document, an ESA pet owner can ask their mental health professional for a letter.
 For more information about service animals and emotional support animals, check out this booklet from the ADA.